Nicki Minaj

 Minaj is one of the world's best-selling music artists and the best-selling female rapper, with over 100 million records sold.
-She has three diamond-certified songs by the RIAA and in 2024 became the first female rapper with multiple diamond-certified solo songs.
-She is among the RIAA's 50 highest-certified digital singles artists with 54.5 million certified units.
+She has over 54 million certified singles sold in the US and three diamond-certified singles, and in 2024 became the first female rapper with multiple diamond-certified solo songs (two) by the RIAA.
 In 2023, Billboard and Vibe ranked Minaj as the greatest female rapper of all time.
-Her various accolades include a Brit Award, five Billboard Music Awards, nine American Music Awards, eight MTV Video Music Awards (including the Michael Jackson Video Vanguard Award), 11 BET Awards, a Soul Train Music Award, and three Guinness World Records.
+Her various accolades include a Brit Award, five Billboard Music Awards, nine American Music Awards, eight MTV Video Music Awards (including the Michael Jackson Video Vanguard Award), eleven BET Awards, a Soul Train Music Award, and three Guinness World Records.
 Time named her one of the 100 most influential people in the world in 2016, and she was honored with the Billboard Women in Music Game Changer Award in 2019.

 Minaj founded the record label imprint Heavy On It in 2023.
 Outside of music, her other endeavors include a fragrance line, a press on nails line, a Loci sneakers collection, and the radio show Queen Radio (2018–2023).
 She has also voice acted in the animated films Ice Age: Continental Drift (2012) and The Angry Birds Movie 2 (2019), and acted in the comedy films The Other Woman (2014) and Barbershop: The Next Cut (2016).
 On television, she served as a judge on the twelfth season of American Idol (2013).
 Her outspoken views have received significant media attention.